9 tips for paying off student loans fast

 - Could lose eligibility for loan forgiveness.
 If you’re working toward loan forgiveness through an income-driven repayment plan or Public Service Loan Forgiveness, making extra payments or paying your loan in full will reduce the amount you will see forgiven.

 - May miss out on stock market gains.
 Paying extra on your student loans instead of investing for retirement and other long-term goals could cause you to miss out on gains.
 In some scenarios, you may be able to make more money through investing than what you would save in interest by paying off loans early.
 That said, investing comes with risks.

 - Draws focus from other forms of debt.
-Paying off student loans early isn’t worth it if you are dealing with other forms of high-interest debt.
-If you have a credit card balance with an interest rate of 16 percent, for instance, it makes more sense to put extra payments toward that account rather than toward a student loan with 5 percent interest.
+Paying off student loans early may not be worth it if you have other high-interest debts.
+If you have a credit card balance with a 16 percent interest rate, for instance, it makes more sense to put extra payments toward that account rather than toward a student loan with 5 percent interest.

 The bottom line